 “A place to start is with the academic catalog for History of Art and Design,” she said.
 “The 2020-2021 catalog does not have any Latin American or South American-specific history of art and design course(s).
 The power of education, especially access to history, can’t be underestimated in value.”

 Kmetz is looking forward to sharing her work with people in a physical space again someday.
 In the meantime, as long as the work is true to her beliefs, sharing via the internet will suffice.

 Working primarily with ink and marbling, Vazquez has since used her work to relay an important message.
-As someone who suffers from depression and anxiety, she began to notice how people within her community reacted to the illnesses in a negative way, perpetuating harmful stigma.
+As someone who suffers from depression and anxiety, she began to notice how people within her community reacted to mental health problems a negative way, perpetuating harmful stigma.

 Though Vazquez feels she hasn’t worked on a large-scale level to resolve these issues, her art portrays an insider’s view into mental illness in a way that feels monumental.
-The struggle is clear, and yet, Vazquez views each piece with a sense of hope in the distance.
+She portrays her struggles accurately. and yet, Vazquez views each piece with a sense of hope in the distance.
 Normalizing the experience is the only way to move forward, both in the Latinx community and beyond.

-Her upcoming work continues to portray these themes.
+Her upcoming work continues to work with these ideas.
 Vazquez feels they are a visual way to describe her mental headspace during particularly rough moments in her life.

 Though her first year at Pratt is anything but typical, Vazquez feels there is much potential for students to learn about cultures outside of their own, whether in a physical or digital classroom.

 “I would enjoy having projects and courses that directly ask you to create work influenced by your own and each other's cultures and identities,” Vazquez said. “[One could] learn more than just general information about other countries in the world.”